AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/03_Concurrency.rst

 :code-config:`accumulate_code=True`

 Ada offers a high level capability called a *task* which is essentially an independent thread of execution.
-In GNAT, these tasks are either mapped on the underlying OS threads, or using an dedicated kernel when not available.
+In GNAT, these tasks are either mapped to the underlying OS threads, or use a dedicated kernel when not available.

 The following example will display the 26 letters of the alphabet twice, using two concurrent tasks.
 Since there is no synchronization between the two threads